born2bemedia/bizorax/src/lib/policies/privacy-policy.md

 ## Contact Bizorax

 1. We are committed to addressing your inquiries and ensuring your privacy is protected.
-If you have questions or concerns regarding this Privacy Policy or our data practices, you can reach us at: <a href="https://bizorax.com/contact.">https://bizorax.com/contact.</a>
+If you have questions or concerns regarding this Privacy Policy or our data practices, you can reach us at <a href="mailto:info@bizorax.com">info@bizorax.com</a> or <a href="https://bizorax.com/contact.">https://bizorax.com/contact.</a>